ThomasMertes/seed7/src/read_me.txt

     make depend

   the program chkccomp.c checks if it is possible to compile and link a small test program with the GMP library.
-When the small test program works correct the definitions to use 'big_gmp.c' are written to version.h:
+If the small test program works correct the definitions to use 'big_gmp.c' are written to version.h: